 There's more of course, and you'll need to create your own list, but you get the idea: when you really, critically, analyse your deals, you'll inevitably find ones that just ain't gonna happen.
 And when you do:

 3: Close the opportunity and remove the deal from your pipeline.

 If need be, set the deal to 'sleeping' or 'waiting', and set a reminder to re-connect with your buyer later down the line, if this is a lead for whom the timing is wrong, but everything else lines up.

 Keep repeating this with all your deals, in all stages of the pipeline, until you either have a small set of opportunities you'd love to work on, and then proceed to reviewing your leads.

-Or, keep going until your pipeline is empty, in which case you can start filling it up by using the ⛏️ MYNO = Mine Your Network for Opportunities workflow.
+Or, keep going until your pipeline is empty (yes, scary!), in which case you can start filling it up by using the Mine Your Network for Opportunities workflow.